hollowaykeanho/Upscaler/README.md

 #### `>= v0.6.0`
-You can download the latest version of the `upscaler-[VERSION].zip` package from https://github.com/hollowaykeanho/Upscaler/releases and unzip it to an appropriate version.
+You can download the latest version of the `upscaler-[VERSION].zip` package from https://github.com/hollowaykeanho/Upscaler/releases and then unzip it to an appropriate location.
 Note that the models are already included in this package.

 For those who wants to just update the models, the